8 Ways to Make It Easy for Peer-to-Peer Fundraisers to Crush Their Goals

 A successful peer-to-peer fundraising campaign requires thoughtful planning and a strong understanding of how to motivate your fundraisers to crush their goals.
 At Classy, we put our own fundraising skills to this test with our annual #ClassyGives initiative, where our staff collectively fundraises for a nonprofit organization.
-This year, we fundraised for Grassroot Soccer—an organization that leverages the power of soccer to educate, inspire, and mobilize at-risk youth in developing countries—and exceeded our $60,000 goal and raised a total of $72,000.
+In 2019, we fundraised for Grassroot Soccer—an organization that leverages the power of soccer to educate, inspire, and mobilize at-risk youth in developing countries—and exceeded our $60,000 goal and raised a total of $72,000.

 1. Be Thoughtful About Your Campaign Pages, Goals, and Timeline